Jenie Gao:

 Artist’s Bio

-Jenie Gao (she/they) is a full-time artist, creative director, and entrepreneur.
-She runs an anti-gentrification arts business, specializing in printmaking, public art, social practice, and storytelling.
+Jenie Gao (they/them) has run an anti-gentrification arts business since 2014, specializing in printmaking, public art, social practice, and community storytelling.
 They consult for cultural organizations and the public sector on equity and ethics.

-Jenie is a second generation Taiwanese-Chinese American and descendant of working class immigrants.
-Through their cross section of personal and professional experiences, Jenie has become attuned to issues of artists’ labor, cultural power, and institutional accountability.
-She runs a paid apprenticeship program and has mentored 25 emerging artists.
+Gao pulls from experiences as a second-generation Taiwanese-Chinese American and a descendant of working class immigrants.
+Prior to founding their business, Gao worked in the museum industry, public education, and lean manufacturing.
+Through their cross section of experiences, they have become attuned to issues of artists’ labour, cultural power, and institutional accountability.
+They run a paid apprenticeship program and have thus far mentored 25 emerging artists.

 Free and Open to the Public